 Vanguard College is designated as an eligible institution member under the Canada Student Loan Act.
 Full-time students are eligible for provincial and federal student loan funding while studying at Vanguard College (except residents of Quebec).
-Student loan applications are released in June of each year for school starting in September.
-Students are advised to apply for loans at least 8 weeks before the first day of class.
+Student loan applications are released in June/July of each year for school starting in September.
+Students are advised to apply for loans 6-8 weeks before the first day of class.
 Students can apply online with their province of residence.

 Students are strongly recommended to keep copies of all loan documentation for their personal records.
-Vanguard College will apply the total amount of the student's loan to tuition and fees owed for the semester.
-If the loan amount is less than the total fees, the balance is due on the last business day before the first day of class.
-If the loan amount is in excess of total fees for the fall semester the student will have the option to request a cheque for their amount credit or leave it for future charges.
+Vanguard College will apply the student's loan to tuition and fees owed for the semester.
+If the loan amount is less than the total fees, the balance is due no later than 7 days after the first day of class.
+If the loan amount is in excess of total fees for the semester the college will only request the amount owing for tuition and fees to be sent to the College, and the remainder will go to the student.